shinefield/mangoszerodocumentation/intro.rst

   Also I intend to publish every background information I have.
-This includes things such as protocol information for client / server communication, a full rundown on database structures and usage, or even practical guides on how to use scripting in **mangos-zero**.
+This includes things such as protocol information for client / server communication, a full run-down on database structures and usage, or even practical guides on how to use scripting in **mangos-zero**.
 * **produce good code** and stick with it.
-Good code does follow best practices, is readable, documented and thus easy to read for the new developer in town.
+Good code does follow best practices, is readable, documented and thus easy to use for the new developer in town.
 I do not want to see you looking at the code and having to ask 20 questions, one should be sufficient to let you use and benefit from the projects' code.